SimbaBlock/slppp/index.md

   health: 0x05
      ehr: 0x01
 ```
-For example, the type 0x0101 is [message](./common/slppp-message.md), the type 0x0301 is [contract](./enterprise/slppp-contract.md) etc.
+For example, the protocol id 0x0101 is [message](./common/slppp-message.md), the id 0x0301 is [contract](./enterprise/slppp-contract.md) etc.